 Although it is not recommended you use a swopper chair for an extended period of time, interchanging between these and an office chair is a great idea.
 Swopper stools use a spring-mounted adjustable base to allow movement in 360 degrees, whilst also supporting the spine.
 This strengthens the muscles around the spine and the core, meaning you’re less likely to develop back problems and related pain.

 Our Swopper Classic Sitting Stool is a great option if you want to mix up your position during the workday.
 Or if your work sometimes requires you to stand, or you simply prefer to, the Muvman Sit Stand Office Stool allows for this also.

 With a different approach to the ergonomic chair, kneeling designs can lessen the burden on the lower back, by placing the weight onto your shins and legs.
 These should also be interchanged with a more traditional seated chair, as it is not recommended you use an ergonomic kneeling chair for extended periods.

 What Is The Best Office Chair For Back Support?

 Whether you’re looking for good computer chairs, the best study chair or the best office chair, the principle remains the same.
 Choosing a chair with ergonomic design, and as much flexibility to adjust the position to suit your needs is key.
 This will ensure you can work comfortably and pain-free, without risking problems like back pain and RSI.
 By combining them with a swopper stool, you can actually improve your core strength and spinal health during the workday!

 Where To Buy An Ergonomic Office Chair?

 If you’re looking for the best office chair Australia has then we have you covered.
-Experts in the ergonomic office chair, Brisbane’s Zen Space Desks can help with this and much more.
+Experts in ergonomic desk chairs, Brisbane’s Zen Space Desks can help with this, stand up sit down desks and much more.
 We ship Australia-wide.
 Visit our site today to find out more!

 Looking for more information on how to choose the best office chair?
 Take a look at the infographic below: